About this online course

 Who is the course for?

-This seminar is aimed at:
+This online course is aimed at:

 - managers and practitioners from ESF managing authorities (Managing, Certifying and Audit authorities), whether they are national or regional authorities